Raise your hand if you'd like more traffic from Pinterest? ✋

 We love providing real data and actionable tips for our customers.

-Pinch of Yum, the sister site to WP Tasty, started publishing income reports way back in 2011 as a way to share what they learned about earning an income from a food blog.
+Pinch of Yum started publishing income reports way back in 2011 as a way to share what they learned about earning an income from a food blog.
 Those income reports have helped thousands of people grow and monetize their blogs.

 We wanted to do a similar thing for our readers with Pinterest, so we're starting the Pinch of Yum Pinterest Marketing Case Study.
 This case study will walk through everything we are doing to grow the Pinch of Yum Pinterest presence and will report on how those changes are impacting traffic to the site.

 This case study is a collaboration between Pinch of Yum, WP Tasty, and Simple Pin Media.